SzymonLubinski/My_CV/README.md

 # Personal Website
-This website gives information about me and my skills and is one hundred percent created by me.
+This website gives information about me and my skills.

 # Technologies
 To create this website I used: